Dog Bite Statistics

 Breeds Most Likely to Bite

+An extensive analysis of current research on dog bites and severe injuries was conducted by the American Veterinary Medical Association, commonly known as AVMA.
+They found that no singular breed could be labeled the most dangerous.
 According to their research, more reliable factors include the actions of the owner, the dog’s training, sex, whether or not they have been neutered, their location (urban or rural), and ownership trends over time and in different areas.

 For instance, the AVMA highlighted that pit bull-type dogs are often implicated in severe and fatal attacks.
 According to one study, pit bulls were responsible for 69% of dog bite-related deaths in 2019, despite making up only 8% of the total U.S. dog population.
 However, the reason behind this is likely not related to the breed itself.
 It is more probable that these dogs are kept in specific high-risk neighborhoods and are typically owned by individuals who might use them for dog fights or have a history of criminal or violent behavior.

-Contact Our Helena Dog Bite Injury Lawyers
+Contact Our Montana Dog Bite Injury Attorneys

 To learn more about your legal options, you can fill out a contact form on our website, and we can contact you, or you can call us now at 406-442-7830 and get your immediate questions answered.